Skip to main content

 Take advantage of charging networks

 One of the most significant advancements in EV infrastructure is the growing availability of charging stations.
 Research and familiarize yourself with charging networks in your area and along your common routes.
-Networks like bp pulse offer fast-charging options that can significantly reduce charging times compared to standard outlets.
+Networks like bp pulse offer DC fast charging options that can significantly reduce charging times compared to AC outlets.
 Download the bp pulse app to find public charging stations while on the go.

 Monitor your range and battery health